 Li D, Sedano S, Allen R, Gong J, Cho M, Sharma S. Current treatment landscape for advanced hepatocellular carcinoma: patient outcomes and the impact on quality of life.
 Cancers.
 2019;11:841.

-Kudo M, Finn R, Qin S, et al. Lenvatinib versus sorafenib in first-line treatment of patients with unresectable hepatocellular carcinoma: a randomised phase 3 noninferiority trial.
+Kudo M, Finn R, Qin S, et al. Lenvatinib versus sorafenib in first-line treatment of patients with unresectable hepatocellular carcinoma: a randomised phase 3 non-inferiority trial.
 Lancet.
-2018;391:1163-1173.
+2018;391:1163–1173.

-Kudo M, Finn R, Qin S, et al. Lenvatinib versus sorafenib in first-line treatment of patients with unresectable hepatocellular carcinoma: a randomised phase 3 noninferiority trial.
+Kudo M, Finn R, Qin S, et al. Lenvatinib versus sorafenib in first-line treatment of patients with unresectable hepatocellular carcinoma: a randomised phase 3 non-inferiority trial.
 Lancet.
-2018;391:1163-1173.
+2018;391:1163–1173.

 Data on file.
-Study Protocol YO40245.
+Study Protocol Y040245.
 Genentech, Inc.

 Data on file.
-Study Protocol YO40245.
+Study Protocol Y040245.
 Genentech, Inc.

-Galle PR, Finn RS, Qin S, et al. Patient-reported outcomes with atezolizumab plus bevacizumab versus sorafenib in patients with unresectable hepatocellular carcinoma (IMbrave150): an open-label, randomised, phase 3 trial.
+Galle PR, Finn RS, Qin S, et al; Patient-reported outcomes with atezolizumab plus bevacizumab versus sorafenib in patients with unresectable hepatocellular carcinoma (IMbrave150): an open-label, randomised, phase 3 trial.
 Lancet Oncol.
 2021;22:991-1001.

-Galle PR, Finn RS, Qin S, et al. Patient-reported outcomes with atezolizumab plus bevacizumab versus sorafenib in patients with unresectable hepatocellular carcinoma (IMbrave150): an open-label, randomised, phase 3 trial.
+Galle PR, Finn RS, Qin S, et al; Patient-reported outcomes with atezolizumab plus bevacizumab versus sorafenib in patients with unresectable hepatocellular carcinoma (IMbrave150): an open-label, randomised, phase 3 trial.
 Lancet Oncol.
 2021;22:991-1001.

 Avastin (bevacizumab) Prescribing Information.
 Genentech, Inc.